EndPointCorp/end-point-blog/2021/08/kubernetes.md

 deployment.apps/nginx-deployment created
 ```

 And that's it for creating deployments!
-(Or any other type of object in kubernetes for that matter).
+(Or any other type of object in Kubernetes for that matter).
 We define the object in a file and then invoke `kubectl`'s `apply` command.
 Pretty simple.

 > If you want to delete the deployment, then this command will do it:
 >